RobertTalbert/discretecs/MTH225-Winter2025/course-docs/MTH 225 Winter 2025 Syllabus.md

 I've been a bass guitar player for over 25 years and play live regularly in the area with four different bands.
 You can learn more about my music activities at [my Bandmix page](https://www.bandmix.com/rtbass/) or [my music Instagram account](https://www.instagram.com/rtgrooves/).

 I live in Allendale with my wife and 16-year old son (who wants to be a software engineer).
 I have a 19-year daughter who is a freshman at [Wayne State University](https://wayne.edu/) and a 21-year old daughter who lives on her own.
-I also love the outdoors and get out to run, walk, or hike when I can.
+I love the outdoors and get out to run, walk, or hike when I can.
 You can read more about what I'm thinking and doing at my website, [rtalbert.org](http://rtalbert.org), or [Grading for Growth](https://gradingforgrowth.com/) about alternative grading practices which I co-author with my GVSU colleague Prof. David Clark.
 I'm also on Twitter at [@RobertTalbert](http://twitter.com/RobertTalbert) and on [LinkedIn](https://www.linkedin.com/in/roberttalbert/).
 I will accept any connection request on LinkedIn from a student!